nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 ## What I like to build

 Dupes of expensive stuff I see online.
 I like working backward from a finished product and figuring out how to make it myself for less money.
+I want to specify I'm talking about mass-produced products that are typically way overpriced.

 Trying to build something you find is also a good way to get measurements.
 Like what's a good height for a TV stand?
-You don't want to be looking up at the ceiling, but not down at the floor either.
+You don't want to be looking up at the ceiling, but not down at the floor either, so I always check out product specs to get accurate measurements.

 ## First Project